A concise tutorial review of reverse osmosis and electrodialysis: Theory of reverse osmosis with neutral solutes

-where `$\infty$' refers to just outside the membrane, and `m' to just inside.
-Thus, a step downward in osmotic pressure upon entry into the membrane (in case $\Phi_i<1$) translates into an equally large step downward in hydrostatic pressure~(Eq.~(60a) in ref.~\cite{Manning_1968}).
-This step downward is the most significant on the side of the membrane with a large solute concentration.
-Note that in the SD-model it is stated that only on the downstream side of the membrane there is a pressure drop, with no pressure change on the upstream side of the membrane, see for instance a discussion and references in ref.~\cite{Paul_2004}.
-However, for RO with neutral solutes, these assumptions do not agree with an analysis based on mechanical equilibrium.
+where as before `$\infty$' refers to just outside the membrane, and `m' to just inside.
+Eq.~\eqref{eq_RO_mech_eq} implies that a step downward in osmotic pressure upon entry into the membrane (in case $\Phi_i<1$) has an associated equally large step downward in hydrostatic pressure~(Eq.~(60a) in ref.~\cite{Manning_1968}).
+This step downward is the most significant on the side of the membrane with the largest solute concentration.

-Inside the membrane, the velocity of water follows from a friction balance that we explain in section~\ref{section_fundamentals}, which in a general form is Eq.~\eqref{eq_water_flow_fund_1}.
-For neutral solutes, this becomes
+Inside the membrane, the transmembrane water flux follows from a friction balance that we explain in section~\ref{section_fundamentals}, which in a general form is Eq.~\eqref{eq_water_flow_fund_1}.
+For neutral solutes, this force balance can be rewritten to

 where we assume for all solutes the same $K_{\text{f},i}$.
-Here $\Bbbk_\text{F-m}^{\dagger}$ is a water-membrane permeability that also includes friction of water with the membrane via a friction of solutes with the membrane.
+The nondimensional coordinate $\overline{x}$ is given by $\overline{x}=x/L\s{m}$.
+Here $k_\text{w-m}^{\dagger}$ is a water-membrane permeability that also includes the thickness of the membrane, and indirect friction of water with the membrane via the friction of solutes with the membrane.
 This latter effect disappears when $K_{\text{f},i}\!=\!1$ and then the $\dagger$-index can be dropped.
-In that case we will have a linear pressure gradient in the membrane that leads to transmembrane water flow (Eq.~(65) in ref.~\cite{Manning_1968}).
-Assuming a constant value for $\Bbbk_\text{F-m}^{\dagger}$, we can integrate over the membrane thickness, $L\s{m}$, implement Eq.~\eqref{eq_RO_mech_eq} for mechanical equilibrium, as well as the relation for solute partitioning, and then obtain the classical result that the transmembrane water flow rate is given by
+In that case, i.e., when $K_{\text{f},i}=1$, and if the membrane has constant properties throughout, we have a linear pressure gradient in the membrane that results in water flow (Eq.~(65) in ref.~\cite{Manning_1968}).
+In general, also when $K_{\text{f},i}\! \neq \!1$, when we assume a constant value for $k_\text{w-m}^{\dagger}$, we can integrate over the membrane thickness, from $\overline{x}\!=\!0$ to $\overline{x}\!=\!1$, implement Eq.~\eqref{eq_RO_mech_eq} for mechanical equilibrium, as well as the relation for solute partitioning, and then obtain the classical result that the transmembrane water flow rate is given by